50 Best Names for Dogs With Big Ears or Floppy Ears

 - Haldir: Elven Prince from Lord of the Rings Trilogy.

-- Herby: Santa’s elf who secretly wishes to be a dentist.
+- Hermey: Santa’s elf who secretly wishes to be a dentist.

-- Kebbler: Cookie cooking elf that lives in a tree.
+- Keebler: Cookie cooking elf company that lives in trees.

 - Legolas: Lord of the Rings’ Prince of Mirkwood.